wxcctechsummit/holcct2108/CiscoLiveLabLibrary2108.md

 2. Ensure that you have received your tenant login credentials and directions to make some test calls before starting the Lab

 **Quick Links**
+*Hint: for links to open in separate tabs, right click and choose open in separate tab.
+Videos will automatically open in a separate tab*

 * [Portal](https://portal.wxcc-us1.cisco.com/portal)
 * [Analyzer](https://analyzer.wxcc-us1.cisco.com/analyzer/home)